kermitine/ExoPy/README.md

 ## How to Use
 run exopy.bat in the root folder.
 Alternatively, in the root, run ```python -m exopy.exopy```

-You can also use the provided binaries in releases.
-However, the .exe is not capable of showing interactive matploblib tables.
-You must use the saved svgs in /saved/systemname.
+Alternatively, you can also use the portable executable in releases
 <br/> <br/>

 ## Features